-I recently underwent microneedling and immediatly track marks and redness started appearing on my skin. i went to my dermatologist and came across Samantha’s article.
-I reached out to the company and they got right back to me.
-I was the second worst incident they had ever seen.It seemed that i had a terrible case of folliculitus, I dove in and used almost exclusively their skincare line and within 8 days it was turned around, even my dermatologist was impressed.
+I recently underwent microneedle treastm,ent and immediatly track marks and redness started appearing on my skin.
+I have sent you my micro needle before and after pictures.
+I went to my dermatologist panicking who had no answer which is when I came across your article.
+I ram so glad I reached out you.
+I am shocked I am the second worst incident you have seen and that I have a terrible case of folliculitus, Having used almost exclusively your skincare line, within 8 days my skin has turned around, even my dermatologist was impressed I cant thankyou enough.

 Case Study # 7: Large bumps and redness

-I got an RF micro-needling done 3 weeks ago (Morpheus 8), and it has left me with intermittent redness that comes and goes; there are also grid marks, bumps, itchiness.
+I had a microneedle pen treatment 3 weeks ago (Morpheus 8), and it has left me with intermittent redness that comes and goes; there are also grid marks, bumps, and itchiness.
 Initially, the treatment was ok, but three after the treatment, my face started to swell up to the point my face was un-recognisable.
 I’ve been to two dermatologists, and they put me on antibiotics/steroids.
 It has gone down a bit, but today, I am still dealing with large bumps and redness that I’m scared may come back when I stop taking the medication.
 My skin feels like it is not healing, and I am afraid.
 I can only use your miracle cleanse and H2O hyaluronic complex, everything else irritates.
 I do not know what to do at this point.
 I feel like my skin is ruined, can you please help Samantha?

 Case Study #8: Irritant contact dermatitis

-I had microneedling done at a depth of .50mm 2 weeks ago.
+I had a microneedle procedure done at a depth of .50mm 2 weeks ago.
 This was my first time trying this procedure, and I typically do not have reactive skin to anything.
 Two weeks later and I am still battling what looks to be redness that has formed across my cheeks and nose.
-Some days it looks better than others, and then days, my cheeks and nose become bright red.
+Some days it seems better than others, and then days, my cheeks and nose become bright red.
 I went back to the dermatologist, who put me on Desodine 2x a day for three weeks diagnosing me with irritant contact dermatitis.
-After the first week, I thought it had calmed down, but now it has really flared up.
-Since the treatment I am also been battling sore and skin that is sensitive to the touch, and sinus like pressure, could there be something else going on besides dermatitis and can desonide destroy the repairing process?
-I am currently not able to use any other facial products other than a gentle cleanser.
+After the first week, I thought it had calmed down, but it has flared.
+Since the treatment, I have also been battling soreness, skin sensitivity to the touch, and sinus-like pressure.
+Could there be something else besides dermatitis that can destroy the repairing process?
+I am currently unable to use any other facial products besides a gentle cleanser.
 Please help!!!

 Case Study #9: Neck damage